MarketingProInsider/marketingproinsider/content/posts/blog_18.md

 Creating a strong Facebook business page is key for a good social media marketing plan.
 Businesses should make a page that looks good and shows off their brand.
 They should post often with interesting content like posts, videos, and pictures to keep followers hooked.

 #### Facebook Advertising Strategies
 Facebook's advertising platform has many options for targeting ads and different ad types.
-Using Facebook's paid ads features, like targeting by demographics and interests, can make marketing better.
+Using Facebook's paid ads features, like targeting by demographics and interests, can make [marketing](https://marketingproinsider.com/category/marketing/)better.
 By making ads that grab attention and tweaking campaigns, businesses can get more people to visit their site, increase brand awareness, and get valuable sales.

 | **Key Facebook Marketing Strategies**                 | **Benefits**                                         |
 |-------------------------------------------------------|------------------------------------------------------|